tinsights/42c-minishell/README.md

 Minishell is a simple shell implementation written in C. The primary purpose of this project was to to learn the inner workings of a shell, including but not limited to: parsing input, managing file descriptors, piping, forking and executing commands and binaries.

-Standard C practices apply, all memory is managed manually and file descriptors are closed once used.
-No leaks.

 ## Features

 - **Command Execution**: Execute built-in and external commands.